-Medical Leave of Absence (Absence Less than 180 Calendar Days)
+6.8.5 Medical Leave of Absence (Absence Less than 180 Calendar Days)

-A Medical Leave of Absence may be granted to students who are in good academic standing, who provide acceptable supporting documentation indicating a valid medical reason requiring a leave of less than 180 calendar days.
+A Medical Leave of Absence may be granted to students who are in good academic standing, who provide acceptable supporting documentation indicating a valid medical reason requiring a leave of less than 180 calendar days and an anticipated date of return.
 Decisions regarding the granting of a medical leave are determined by the Dean.
-A Medical Leave of Absence may last no longer than 180 calendar days, if it extends beyond 180 calendar days it will become a Medical Withdrawal.
+A Medical Leave of Absence may last no longer than 180 calendar days, if the leave extends beyond 180 calendar days it will automatically become a Medical Withdrawal as described below.

-In order to return from an approved medical leave, the student must provide the Dean with documentation from a physician approving/releasing the student to return as a full time student in the curriculum.
+In order to return from an approved medical leave, the student must provide the Dean with documentation from a physician approving/releasing the student to return as a full-time student in the curriculum.

-Once approved for return, the APPS Committee will determine placement of a student who has taken an approved medical leave to determine where the student will resume the curriculum and to determine if any additional action or supplementary educational curriculum is required.
-Recommendations will be based on the requisite knowledge skills and abilities required to resume a specific point in the curriculum coupled with a focus on ensuring the appropriate continuum of the medical education curriculum and training required to be successful, perform well on board exams, and provide competent and compassionate patient care.
+Once approved for return, the APPS Committee will determine placement of a student who has taken an approved medical leave to determine where the student will resume the curriculum and if any additional action or supplementary educational curriculum is required.
+Recommendations will be based on the requisite knowledge skills and abilities required to resume a specific point in the curriculum coupled with a focus on ensuring the appropriate continuum of the medical education curriculum and training required to be successful, perform well on licensing exams, and provide competent and compassionate patient care.